felixhorns/BCellSelection/README.md

 Code associated with Horns et al. (2019).
 This code was developed to analyze the population genetic signatures of selection in human B cells.
 Specifically, this repository contains:

-1. Workflows to perform phylogenetic and population genetic analysis of B cell lineages.
+1. Workflows to perform phylogenetic and population genetic analysis of B cell lineages

-2. Code to reproduce the figures in Horns et al. (2019).
+2. Code to generate figures

 ## Configuration